jushita/react-tutorial-tic-tac-toe-typescript/README.md

-# React Tic Tac Toe Tutorial implemented using Typoescript
+# React Tic Tac Toe Tutorial Implemented Using Typoescript
+This is a practice project created following the official tutorial and modified to use typescript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts